xlwings/xlwings/docs/jupyternotebooks.rst

 The read function
 -----------------

 To read in a range in an Excel sheet as pandas DataFrame, use the ``read`` function.
 If you only select one cell, it will auto-expand to cover the whole range.
 If, however, you select a specific range that is bigger than one cell, it will read in only the selected cells.
-If the data in Excel does not have an index or header, provide them as argument and set them to ``False``, e.g. ``xw.read(index=False)``, see also :meth:`read <xlwings.read>`.
+If the data in Excel does not have an index or header, set them to ``False`` like this: ``xw.read(index=False)``, see also :meth:`read <xlwings.read>`.

 .. figure:: images/xw_read.png